Sahil23khanna/Receipt-Generator/README.md

-Receipt Calculator
+Receipt Generator

-Receipt Calculator is a simple web application that helps users calculate the total bill amount based on item prices, quantities, and applicable charges.
+Receipt Generator is a simple web application that helps users calculate the total bill amount based on item prices, quantities, and applicable charges.

 The project allows users to enter multiple items and automatically calculates